-For hedgehogs, you can buy specially formulated hog food that most will eat with relish, but equally dried cat or dog biscuits will do provided water is readily accessible.
-I have seen arguments suggesting that cat and dog biscuits aren’t natural food as hedgehogs would never eat beef, chicken, lamb, etc. in the wild.
+For hedgehogs, you can buy specially formulated hog food that most will eat with relish, but equally dried cat or dog biscuits are perfectly sufficient provided water is readily accessible.
+I have seen arguments suggesting that cat and dog biscuits aren’t “natural” food as hedgehogs would never eat beef, chicken, lamb, etc. in the wild.
 Leaving aside the legitimacy of this, knowing what we do about the tenacity of hedgehogs, I feel it misses the point.
 The important aspect is that you’re providing an easily obtainable nutritious food source, and this can really benefit hedgehogs during prolonged dry spells and in the runup to hibernation.
 Please avoid feeding peanuts, sunflower hearts and mealworms as these have the potential to cause metabolic bone disease, and steer well clear of bread and milk.

 In terms of quantity and presentation of food, I always recommend scattering around only small quantities.
-Concentrating food in feeding stations is often a necessary evil to keep the local cats away from it, but it can cause aggression when there are several hedgehogs in close proximity.
-Wherever possible, I opt for scattering a couple of handfuls of biscuits over the patio and focus mainly on the feeder during the autumn or particularly dry spells.
+Concentrating food in feeding stations is often a necessary evil to keep the local cats away from it, but it can also focus aggression when there are several hedgehogs in close proximity.
+Wherever possible, I opt for scattering a couple of handfuls of biscuits over the patio and focus mainly on the feeder during the autumn or very dry spells.
 If you can spread the food across a couple of feeding stations, so much the better.